MicroDreamTeam/color-difference/README.md

 CIE94 and CMC l:c accept an optional parameter adjusting the metric for the kind of quasimetric being evaluated.
 CIE94 offers an application type choice of either 'graphicArts' or 'textiles' for their eponymous use.
 CMC l:c offers a threshold choice of either 'acceptability' or 'imperceptibility' that nuances the just-noticeable difference between the colors.

 ## Reference White
-Use `CIEIlluminant` to specify Reference White for the Color class
+Use `referenceWhite` to specify Reference White for the Color class
 Support:

 - A; //Incandescent/tungsten